stanford-crfm/haliax/docs/api.md

     ...
 ```

-with the behavior closely mirroring that of JAX's NumPy API.
+with the behavior closely following that of JAX's NumPy API.
 The `axis` argument can
 be a single axis (or axis name), a tuple of axes, or `None` to reduce all axes.
 The `where` argument is a boolean array
 that specifies which elements to include in the reduction.
 It must be broadcastable to the input array, using
 Haliax's [broadcasting rules](broadcasting.md).

+The result of a reduction operation is always [haliax.NamedArray][] with the reduced axes removed.
+If you reduce all axes, the result is a NamedArray with 0 axes, i.e. a scalar.
+You can convert it to a [jax.numpy.ndarray][] with [haliax.NamedArray.scalar][], or just [haliax.NamedArray.array][].

 ::: haliax.all
 ::: haliax.amax